miguelmota/miguelmota.github.io/blog/_posts/2016-01-17-alexa-voice-service-with-curl.md

 The `-i` flag means to output the response headers.
 The `-H` flag specifies headers.
 The `-F` flag causes cURL to send a POST `multipart/form-data` request and `<` indicates that we want the contents of the file to sent instead of the actual file.
 Finally, `-o` specifies the output file.

+## Update Feb 28 2016 - Blog post on authentication

+I created an [Alexa Voice Service Authencation](/blog/alexa-voice-service-authentication) blog post since I have been getting a lot of requests on how to do the authentication step.